odensecentralbibliotek/latto/layouts/panels/README.txt

   such as Panels Extra Layouts, will not be responsive with this theme, only the Panels layouts supplied with Latto are responsive.

+  # Panels everywhere

+  The latto theme support panels everywhere module and a default site template is provided in the folder latto_site_template.
+  Panels everywhere can be obtained from http://drupal.org/project/panels_everywhere

   # Usage

   The layouts will appear inside Panels when you select the layout for the Panel